nfaltir/Password-Generator/README.md

 User input
 1. user will enter password length (no restriction)
+2. user will enter how many times to the script will iterate
-2. A strong password recommended length should between 12-16
+3. A strong password recommended length should between 12-16

 Output
 1. The program will take the length (user input) and generate a password
->>>>>>> b094ae17258a546c5ccd9488c7b5be69418860b2